Caleb-Shepard/Ubuntu-Configs/README.md

 # configs and more #
-### Adapted and modified for OSX usage from dylnmc's config files ###
+### Adapted and modified for use in Mac OS from dylnmc's config files ###
--- See dylnmc's dotfiles repository for a much more complete, well maintained, and informative experience with configuration files.
+-- See dylnmc's dotfiles repository for a much more complete, well maintained, and informative experience with Linux shell  configuration files.
--- If you are a Linux user, these files may not be for you.
-These configs are tailored for OSX and may be incompatible.

 ## Within this repository are configuration files for the following ##
 - .bashrc              - bash profile (sourced for new bash shell)